JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 k,v = deref((sc,st))
 ```

-because the former needs an extra heap allocation step for `tok`.
+because the former may need an extra heap allocation step for `tok`.

 The notion of token is similar to the concept of iterators used by C++
 standard containers.
 Tokens can be explicitly advanced or regressed